AderitoSilva/XInputium/README.md

 The provided XInputium demo application — XInputium Preview — lets you see XInputium in action and allows you to test-drive some of its features.
 It is a WPF application, made mostly in XAML, that shows how you would use XInputium in your own applications or games.
 XInputium Preview can also be useful to diagnose your XInput compatible device.

 ![XInputium Preview — XInputium feature preview application](/assets/images/XInputiumPreview.png "XInputium Preview — XInputium feature preview application")

+XInputium Preview offers an easy way for fine-tunning gamepad settings to use on your own applications.
+Also, feel free to take a look at its source code, and have a glimpse on how to use XInputium within a working application.